MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-cash-registers.md

 7. A value (Y/N) that indicates whether the transaction is the first signed sales transaction for the register.
 8. The previous signature for the same register.
 A blank value is used for the first signed sales transaction.

-You can view the transaction signature, together with the transaction data that was used to generate it, on the **Fiscal transactions** FastTab of the **Retail store transactions** page in Retail headquarters.
+You can view the transaction signature, together with the transaction data that was used to generate it, on the **Fiscal transactions** FastTab of the **Store transactions** page in Headquarters.

 #### Digital signing of receipt copies

 When a copy of a receipt is printed, the event is registered in the POS audit event log.
 Only copies of receipts for signed sales transactions are signed.
 The data that is signed for a receipt copy event is a text string that consists of the following data fields:

 1. The receipt number of the original sales transaction.
-2. The type of retail transaction for the original sales transaction.
+2. The type of transaction for the original sales transaction.
 3. The number of the receipt copy for this sales transaction.
 4. The staff ID of the operator who is printing the receipt copy.
 5. The date and time of the receipt copy event, in the format YYYYMMDDHHMMSS.